| |

 How To Make Deviled Eggs

-One of those classic holiday dishes, but as you turn into an adult hosting your first-holiday dinner… you ask yourself, “do I know how to make deviled eggs?”
-Hosting your first-holiday dinner or even a big family dinner is stressful, but this classic holiday side dish recipe is not as complicated as you would think.
+Deviled eggs are one of those classic holiday dishes, but as you turn into an adult hosting your first holiday dinner, you ask yourself, “Do I know how to make deviled eggs?”
+Hosting your first holiday dinner or even a big family dinner is stressful, but this classic holiday side dish recipe is not as complicated as you would think.

 Deviled Eggs Served on a platter

-I use either the platter or carrier that I am using to figure out how many eggs I should make!
+I use either the platter or carrier to figure out how many eggs I should make!
 We are hosting even more family this year, and I am eying the fun Etsy Deviled Egg Platters.
 But don’t worry; both Amazon and Walmart also have excellent options!

 How To Boil Eggs